epfl-ada/ada-2020-project-milestone-p3-p3_ada-boi/Variables_description.md

 #### NB the variables in _`italics`_ were implemented by us from given variables.
 # Dataset 1: household data
 `HHID`: Household ID number
-`CHLD0_5`: Number of children ages 0-5 in household
+`CHLD0_5`: Number of children aged 0-5 in household
 _`bool0_5`_: Does the household have at least one child aged 0-5? **1** if `CHLD0_5` > 0, **0** if `CHLD0_5` = 0
-`CHLD6_17`: Number of children ages 6-17 in household
+`CHLD6_17`: Number of children aged 6-17 in household
 `UHHCOUNT`: Total number of people in household
 `MNBEDRMS`: Number of bedrooms
 _`OVERCROWDING`_=`UHHCOUNT`/`MNBEDRMS`: People per bedroom, related to overcrowding of the household.